-The serum is lightweight and fast-absorbing and uses CeraVe’s MVE Technology to continually released moisturizing ingredients for long-lasting hydration.
+The serum is lightweight and fast-absorbing and uses CeraVe’s MVE Technology to continually release moisturizing ingredients for long-lasting hydration.

 The cream works to smooth wrinkles and improve skin tone with two retinoids: retinol and retinyl propionate.
 It also contains brightening and anti-inflammatory niacinamide and Olay’s collagen peptide, palmitoyl pentapeptide-4, for additional anti-aging benefits.